Differences of sex development

 Impacts of our research

-- Using high throughput genomic sequencing, our group has improved diagnostic rates for DSD from a low of 13% to 43% – now implemented in a clinically approved DSD diagnostic test provided nationally and internationally by the Victorian Clinical Genetics Service (VCGS).
-This test will also reduce the use of other long costly diagnostic procedures.
+- Using high throughput genomic sequencing, our group has improved diagnostic rates for DSD from a low of 13 per cent to 43 per cent – now implemented in a clinically approved DSD diagnostic test provided nationally and internationally by Victorian Clinical Genetics Services (VCGS).
+This test will also reduce the use of other long, costly diagnostic procedures.

-- Developing a national DSD database which holds detailed clinical information on DSD patients and results of genomic analyses.
+- Developing a national DSD database that holds detailed clinical information on DSD patients and results of genomic analyses.

 - We have also identified variants in the genes: NR5A1, SART3, DHH, MAP3K1, DMRT2, NROB2, NFX3 and DVL3 which are responsible for DSD, leading us closer to completing the puzzle of how they can develop.

 - We are developing a stem cell-based gonad organoid model in a dish.
-This will allow us to research how the testis and ovaries develop and how this might be affected in DSD.
+This will allow us to research how the testes and ovaries develop and how this might be affected in DSD.

 Our vision